 Before we send you your free classroom electronics kits, we’re asking that your students pledge what climate actions they are willing to take.

 We’ve prepared a presentation that you can use to collect these pledges.
-It is also a resource you can use in your classroom to teach many topics such as data visualisation, climate, energy use, food choices and sources, transport and mobility, consumption and waste management, nature stewardship, advocacy and citizen participation, and more!
+Use this presentation to teach your class about many topics such as data visualization, climate, energy use, food choices and sources, transport and mobility, consumption and waste management, nature stewardship, advocacy and citizen participation, and more!

-After you have presented the slideshow to your students, you are ready to complete the application form!
+After you have presented the slideshow to your students, you are ready to complete the Classroom Pledge form!
 The form is divided into two sections: